offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 Bambu Studio/Seam/Seam Painting_TOPIC
 ```

-A scarf seam is a specialized form of seam, intended to hide its appearance for objects that are round to the point where the seam can't be hidden (e.g., sphere, cylinder, or some round model that contains no natural edge for the seam to hide).
+A scarf seam is a specialized form of seam, intended to hide its appearance for objects that are round to the point where the seam can't be hidden (e.g., sphere, cylinder, or some round object that contains no natural edge for the seam to hide).
 At the ...

 * beginning portion of the path, the amount of filament gradually increases as it lifts off (tapered).
 * ending portion of the path, layer height gradually decreases as it comes to a stop (tapered).